Dynatrace/openkit-js/example.md

 ## Logging

-By default, OpenKit uses a logger implementation that logs to console.
+By default, OpenKit uses a logger implementation that logs to the console.
 If the default logger is used, the desired minimum log level can be set by calling `withLogLevel` in the builder, and only messages with the same or higher priorities are logged.